alpersonalwebsite/react/02_1_props.md

 }
 ```

-We use a conditional to be sure that, if other state property is updated or props are received, we will not change the title of our document, or what´s worse when we are working with sync/async methods and timers...
+We use a conditional to be sure that, if other state property is updated or props are received, we will not change the title of our document, or what's worse when we are working with sync/async methods and timers...
 End in a loop-hole.
 Our code will only be executed if a change on a particular property state, `users`, happens.

 <!-- TODO:
 Add more about this...
 Composition...
 PureComponent...